redlfox/resource-search-download-archive/how-to.md

 I suggest you to learn a scripting language like python because you can use it to process crawled data and modify tools written in the same language for your purpose.
 ## Search online
 ### address hack
-* switch between http and https
+* switch between http and https protocols.
-* use ip address
+* use direct ip address of the website
 * try another port

 use nmap to scan open ports of a website server.